acloudmovingby/graphit/README.md

 This represents the call graph of that code using the [DOT format](https://en.wikipedia.org/wiki/DOT_graph_description_language).
 The DOT format is a standardized format to represent graph data structures.
 The `graphit` user can then pipe the above output to other CLI programs that rely on this format, such as [Graphviz](https://graphviz.org/).

 ### Visualizing the graph
 While you could do as described above, it would be *way* cooler to see it immediately!
-Let's now run graphit with the `--web` flag:
+Now run graphit with the `--web` flag:
 ```
 graphit --web example1.scala
 ```